mascaldotfr/CoRT/README.md

 > [!IMPORTANT]
 > **CoRT is in maintenance mode: no new features will be added, only minor fixes or data updates.
 The site will stay up though.**

-# Champions of Regnum trainer (and more)
+# Champions of Regnum tools

-Since the famous regnumsentinel trainer is dead, all is left are operating systems locked trainers, or the updated Inquisition trainer from the german Regnum forum *(update: they ended up using this trainer instead)* but it has some outdated mechanics.
+After the death of the regnumsentinel trainer, all was left were operating systems locked trainers, or the updated Inquisition trainer from the german Regnum forum *(update: they ended up using this trainer instead)* but it had some outdated mechanics.

-This is a (simpler) knockoff of the regnumsentinel website trainer, this one will be alive as long as GitHub exists and is open source software.
-On top of that, there are countdown pages for bosses and BZ, WZ status and statistics.
+This website started as a (simpler) knockoff of the regnumsentinel website trainer, that will be alive as long as GitHub Page exists and is open source software.
+It grew up since then to surpass regnumsentinel, there are now countdown pages for bosses and BZ, live WZ status, various statistics and more...

 The trainer just requires a webserver serving static files to run, everything is run client side.
 All the rest depends on an API server though.